RIAEvangelist/strong-type/README.md

 # strong-type

-## Strongly Typed native JS without a hard requirement for translpiling.
+## Strongly Typed native JS without a hard requirement for transpiling.

 What TypeScript should have been. `strong-type` will also work in TypeScript.